 The energy of the crowd was palpable in Adelboden, Switzerland as Daniel Yule approached the finish, passing each split in the green.
 He led the first run by just 0.25 seconds and was pushing hard coming down the pitch to the soundtrack of a roaring Swiss crowd.
 When Yule crossed the finish line, in the lead by 0.23 seconds, the crowd exploded.
-All sources of tension were released in screams of joy, having just watched Yule put on the show of his career.
+All sources of tension had were released in screams of joy, having just watched Yule put on the show of his career.
 Yule lapped around the finish and yelled, ‘this is my house’ in triumph, pounding his chest as fans roared.

 Switzerland has never been known for its slalom skiing, particularly on the men’s side of the sport.
 On Sunday, the Swiss men proved that they have what it takes, and more, to put Swiss slalom on the map.
 By the end of the race, five athletes had finished in the top 25.
 Going into the second run, the Swiss men held four out of the five top slots, aside from France’s Clement Noel.
 Ramon Zenhauesern sat in third, Tanguy Nef sat in fourth, and Loic Meillard sat in fifth.
 At the end of the day, not all of these men had the results they wanted.
 Still, five men finished in the top 25, and six had been capable of it.
 To succeed so profoundly on their home country’s soil, at a classic World Cup spot known for it’s notoriously tricky and technical pitch, is a dream come true.

 “It’s just incredible, for us Swiss guys, it’s a win at home in front of the home crowd, it’s forever going to be a highlight of my career,” said Yule.
 “The emotions, it’s just unbelievable.
 With the mistake in the flat, I thought I’d lost it so I just figured ‘Okay, Daniel, keep pushing.
 Never give up.’
 And then to come over the finish line and to see the light of green, and the noise in the finish area was deafening, it’s just incredible.
-I’ll never forget this day that’s for sure.”
+I’ll forget this day that’s for sure.”